 - Have a sense of where objects are around you.

-- Understand and communicate by speaking or writing.
+- Understand and communicate by speaking and writing.

 - Learn and remember new information.

 Memory and thinking problems may occur in cancer patients and cancer survivors.

 Changes in memory and thinking are common in cancer patients and cancer survivors and are to be expected.
 Your thinking process may change, making it harder for you to pay attention and remember information the same way as you did before your cancer treatment.

 Talk to your doctor about memory and thinking problems that may happen with your type of cancer or after treatment.

 Signs of Cognitive Problems

 - Possible signs of cognitive problems include trouble learning or remembering.

 - Cancer treatments or other diseases may cause cognitive problems.

 - Your doctor will examine you to better understand the problems you are having.

 Signs of cognitive problems include trouble learning or remembering.

 Other conditions may also cause cognitive problems.
 Talk to your doctor if you have any of the following problems: